tests-always-included/metalsmith-relative-links/README.md

 Usage
 -----

 Include this like you would include any other plugin.
+Here is the CLI example that also shows the default options.
+You don't need to specify any options unless you wish to override their values.

+    {
+        "plugins": {
+            "metalsmith-relative-links": {
+                "linkProperty": "link",
+                "match": "**/*.{htm,html}",
+                "matchOptions": {}
+            }
+        }
+    }

+And here is how to use JavaScript to include the plugin along with a brief description of each option.
+The JavaScript version also lets you modify the links using your own function with the `modifyLinks` configuration option.

     // Load this, just like other plugins. var links = require("metalsmith-relative-links");